Urban Indigenous Youth Leadership Program

 How to Apply

-We’d love to connect with Indigenous youth (and their friends) from the Vancouver area who are interested in leadership, culture, and community.
+We’d love to connect with Indigenous youth and ally friends from the Vancouver area who are curious about leadership, culture, and community.

-You’re welcome to introduce yourself in whatever way feels comfortable.
-For example, you could share:
+If you’d like to reach out directly, you’re welcome to introduce yourself in whatever way feels comfortable.
+This could include:

-✍🏽 A short written note with your name, contact info, and why you’re interested
+• A short written note with your name, contact information, and what drew you to the program

-🎥 A video or audio message telling us a bit about yourself
+• A video or audio message sharing a bit about yourself

-🎨 A sample of community, cultural, or creative work you’ve done
+• Examples of community, cultural, or creative work you’ve been part of